Octagonal churches in Norway: Distribution

 During the period from 1750 to 1830, about 230 churches were constructed in Norway.
 Among these, 35 were octagonal, 62 were long churches (single nave hall church) and 110 were given a cruciform floor plan.
-During this period, 17 octagonal churches appeared in the Diocese of Nidaros (all Norway north of Dovre).
-Later, these church designs became popular in the rural Agder.
+During this period, 17 octagonal churches appeared in the Diocese of Nidaros (all of Norway north of the Dovrefjell mountains).
+Later, these church designs became popular in rural Agder.

 Muri in 1975 made a survey of existing churches built since Christianity was introduced in Norway until World War II:

 In addition to the existing churches listed, some octagonal churches were demolished and replaced.
 Previous octagonal churches (year built-year dismantled), included in statistics: